taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 Essence points of essence at sunset, and regain 1 point of essence if you begin a scene with 0 essence.
 All essence gained in these ways may be split between black and white essence at will.
-You may spend at most 3 essence per turn.
-If you spend 3 or more essence in a single turn, your anima banner flares to life for 9 minutes, surrounding you with churning white and black halos.
-The more of each type of essence you use, the bolder and more violent those halos are.
+Your anima banner is a series of black and white churning halos.
+The proportion of black to white and the violence of the churning is dependent on how much of each type of anima you've spent this turn.
 ### Intimacies
 Attempts to subvert an intimacy allow you to make a Willpower roll against difficulty 8 to resist, even if you already failed to resist a supernatural